 The reform agreement provides for the introduction of the post of president

-European Council, which will represent the organization on
+European Council, which will represent the organization at

 international arena.
-High Representative for the Common Foreign
+High Representative for General Foreign Affairs

 politics and security policy will actually turn into a minister

-there will be changes.
-From 2014, the number of European Commissioners will be equivalent to
+changes will happen.
+From 2014 the number of European Commissioners will be equivalent

-two thirds of the EU member states.
+two thirds of EU member states.
 In the meantime, each of the 27 states

-The treaty enhances the role of the European Parliament.
-MPs can influence
+The Treaty increases the role of the European Parliament.
+Deputies will be able to influence

 on legislation in areas such as justice, security and